Table of Contents

 Detox Side Effects

 As noted above, during the drug and alcohol detox process, the patient is likely going to have some side effects.
 Oftentimes, they are painful and can even be dangerous.
 However, don’t let this deter you from getting clean and sober and into recovery.
-Through out Harmony Recovery Group treatments, we can help you to get your recovery started on the right track.
+Through out Harmony Health Group treatments, we can help you to get your recovery started on the right track.

 There are even medical detox programs that can help you to make it through the detox process more comfortably.
 In these programs, you will receive medical supervision in a safe, comfortable environment.
 Depending on whether you are attending an outpatient or inpatient program, however, the supervision you receive may vary.
 Inpatient treatment always providers more supervision.